Home / Physics / Newton’s Third Law

 3. Car Moving

 The wheels of a moving car push against the road with force.
 In turn, the road applies a forward friction force on the wheel that prevents the car from slipping.
 The two forces balance each other so that the car can ride smoothly without skidding.
-The wheel and axle is an example of simple device that obeys Newton’s third law.
+The wheel and axle is a simple device that obeys Newton’s third law.

 4. Swimming